raj-kundalia/CV-Scanner/README.md

 # CV-Scanner
-Choose right candidate CV for your post in easy way.
+Choose a right candidate's CV for your company in easy way.

 Process: